Aalem/coin_tracker_challenge/README.md

-# Coin Tracker
+# Coin Tracker Challenge

-A flutter application which is used to display the price of cryptocurrencies such as Bitcoin, Ether, and Litecoin, for the selected fiat currency.
+You may follow the TODOs created in the code to complete the challenge.

 ### End Result Screenshots
 #### iOS